gsbullmer/100-days-of-code/log.md

 **Today's Progress**: Started working on [Advent of Code][17]

-**Thoughts:** Finished day 1.
+**Thoughts:** Finished days 1 and 2.
 After reading that to become a great developer you need to code, this really helps out by providing challenges that I can complete using any language I see fit.
 Python it is!

 **Link to work:** [Advent of Code][17]